Tobias-Keller/netcom-github/README.md

 # NetcomGithub

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 15.0.1.
+View a demo on [netcom-github.tobier.de](https://netcom-github.tobier.de)
 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.